LexyCodes/LexyCodes.github.io/README.md

 # [OhMyFood](https://lexycodes.github.io/index.html)
 A 100% mobile-friendly site that lists the menus of gourmet restaurants.
 This is a classic reservation system, allowing orders to be made prior to arrival.

+This website is designed with a mobile view at the forefront of the mind, but is responsive and friendly to use on laptops and tablets alike.

 This project utilises HTML & CSS only.